 (Body shape and physical characteristics)

-- Hip dysplasia (malformation of the hip joints causing pain and disability): breed mean score 15.6 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 13.3 (parents should be lower)

 Identified by the UK Kennel Club as part of their Breed Health and Conservation Plan.

 Estimated Breeding Values (EBVs) : EBVs for Hip Dysplasia are available for this breed